erickasakya/flask-starter/users_backend/Readme.md

 ## Users Backend

-This is the service to handle users
+This is the service to handle application users.